Windrose Planarity: Embedding Graphs with Direction-Constrained Edges: Triangulated graphs

 As for the outer face, the fact that its orientation in $\Gamma$ agrees with the one in the planar embedding of $G$ directly follows from the fact that, by the definition of quasi-triangulated \qc graphs, the outer face has a unique orientation, namely $w_{\WW},w_{\WN},w_\WE,w_\WS$ always appear in this clockwise order around the outer face.
 This agrees with the order in which they appear in $\Gamma$, since $w_\WW$ and $w_\WE$ ($w_\WS$ and~$w_\WN$) are the first and the last vertices in any topological ordering of $G^\rightarrow$ (of $G^\uparrow$).

 To complete the proof, we have to argue that having all the faces of $G$ drawn in $\Gamma$ with the same orientation as in the planar embedding of $G$ is sufficient for $\Gamma$ to be planar.
-We define a function $\varphi\colon \mathbb{R}^2\to \mathbb{N}$, where $\varphi(x)$ counts the number of triangles of $G$ bounding a face in which a point $x$ is contained.
+We define a function $\varphi\colon \mathbb{R}^2\to \mathbb{N}$, where $\varphi(x)$ counts the number of triangles of $G$ bounding an interior face in which a point $x$ is contained; since~$G$ is triangulated, every interior face is bounded by a triangle.
 Since the triangles are oriented consistently, $\varphi(x)$ does not change when $x$ crosses an interior edge: it leaves one triangle and enters another.
 The function $\varphi(x)$ changes only (by $\pm 1$) when crossing an external edge, and we have $\varphi(x)=0$ at infinity.
 Thus, $\varphi(x)=1$ inside the external quadrilateral (except on edges and vertices) and $\varphi(x)=0$ outside.
 We conclude that the triangular faces form a tiling of the external quadrilateral, and thus they form a straight-line planar drawing. \end{proof}

 We now prove that every triangulated \qc graph whose corresponding labeling is angular can be transformed into a \qc graph that satisfies the conditions of Lemma~\ref{le:4-constrained-drawing}.